asterisk/documentation/docs/Development/Roadmap/Asterisk-13-Projects/Media-Format-Rewrite.md

 * Alice sends an INVITE request with a different ordered set of codecs than Bob.
 * Alice's channel is set to re-INVITE back to native bridging if possible.

-!!! tip
+/// tip
 Variants to test: Bob's channel being set to re-INVITE back to a native bridge, as well as both channels being set to re-INVITE.

-[//]: # (end-tip)
+///

 * Asterisk dials Bob with his set of codecs in his endpoint's priority order.
 * Bob responds back with a set of codecs.
 The set of codecs should have at least one format in common.